remix-run/remix-website/data/posts/remix-vs-next.md

 There is one obvious question that inevitably comes up since launching Remix:

-> How is Remix different than Next.js?
+> How is Remix different from Next.js?

-We want to address this directly and without drama.
-If you're a fan of Remix and want to start tweeting smug reactions to this article, we ask that you drop the smugness before hitting the tweet button 🤗.
+We'd like to address this question directly and without drama.
+If you're a fan of Remix and want to start tweeting smug reactions to this article, we kindly ask that you drop the smugness before hitting the tweet button 🤗.
 A rising tide lifts all boats.
 We've been friends with folks at Vercel long before Vercel was founded.
 They are doing great work and we respect the work they do!

 But make no mistake, **we think Remix has a better set of tradeoffs than Next.js**.